This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Sriracha sauce

-If you're eating strictly low-carb, then this Keto Food List by Wholesome Yum may be helpful as you come up with your own variations!
+If you're eating strictly low-carb, then this Keto Food List by Wholesome Yum may be helpful as you come up with your own bowl recipe variations!

-Step 1 - Cook shrimp (or any protein that you are using) and set aside.
+Step 1 - Cook raw shrimp.
 You can leave the shrimp in the pan.
-But, I usually keep it on another plate covered with an inverted plate to keep it warm.
-(And, those two plates are used at serving time.)
+But I usually keep it on another plate covered with an inverted plate to keep it warm so it doesn't overcook and become rubbery.
+(And those two plates are used at serving time.)

 Dish out and top with garnishes of choice!

-Unstuffed Shrimp Egg Rolls are PERFECT to prepare in advance because hearty cabbage holds up well over time.
+Shrimp Egg Rolls in a bowl are PERFECT for meal prep because hearty cabbage holds up well over time.
 Portion out and store it in the refrigerator for 2-3 days.

 - 1 pound shrimp peeled and deveined, tail removed

-- 2 Tbsp olive oil or avocado oil or canola oil
+- 2 tablespoon olive oil or avocado oil or canola oil

 - 1 cup onion diced; small onion